zephyrproject-rtos/trusted-firmware-m/contributing.md

 - Maintainers will be notified and they will start review process.
 - You may be asked to provide further details or make additional changes.
 - You can discuss further with maintainer(s) offline if necessary.
-- Once the maintainers are satisfied then they will approve or merge the change.
+- Once the change is approved by maintainers, the patch can be submitted either by maintainer or patch owner.

 --------------

-*Copyright (c) 2017-2018, Arm Limited.
+*Copyright (c) 2017-2019, Arm Limited.
 All rights reserved.*